 By air: Leeds Bradford International Airport is just a 30-minute drive from the city centre.
 From here, catch flights to domestic locations such as Aberdeen and Belfast or fly to Europe.
 Airlines include easyJet, Flybe and Ryanair.

 Kirkstall Abbey is one of Leeds’ most striking historical structures.
 Construction started on it in 1152 by Cistercian monks and much of the structure still stands today.
 Tour the site and enjoy its 24-hectare parkland, which is a favourite spot for picnics.

-Explore Temple Newsam House and Farm, the birthplace of Lord Darnley, husband to Mary, Queen of Scots.
+You can also explore Temple Newsam House and Farm, the birthplace of Lord Darnley, husband to Mary, Queen of Scots.
 The Tudor-Jacobean house is set in landscaped grounds designed by Capability Brown and has pleasant woodland walks and bridle paths.

-Food and drink: Watering holes in the city include Jake’s Bar in Call Lane, which serves its own homemade liqueur, and The Liquorist on Greek Street.
+Watering holes in the city include Jake’s Bar in Call Lane, which serves its own homemade liqueur, and The Liquorist on Greek Street.

 Leeds is also known for brewing.
 Sample local ales at pubs such as the Lamb and Flag and The White Swan, or beer paired with street food and charcuterie at The Black Swan.
 Alternatively, Whitelock’s in Briggate is a 300-year-old pub that still boasts its original décor from 1886.